RobertoIzzo/exercises/Exercises/ReadMePleasetxt.txt

  (Internet Server Application Programming Interface): vivie in un iis process, usa systemaccount,call w3wp(workerprocess)

+											    WORCKER PROCESS THREAD

+Previously, in Win32 native codes, IIS was running ASP Applications, and its thread parameter is quite simple.
+IIS has a setting – ‘ASPProcessorThreadMax’, which is 25(per CPU) by default, defined in a IIS Metabase (metabase.xml in c:\windows\system32\inetsrv)
+So, this means that if there’re 26 ‘Active Server Pages’ applications, those take very very long time to finish, then 25 ASP’s are running in worker threads, and 1 ASP should stay in a queue, called ‘ASP Request Queue’ very long time.

+In other words, if IIS has 2 CPU’s, and 60 ASP’s to run forever, then 50(=25×2) ASP’s are being handled by worker threads, and the rest 10 ASP’s should stay in ‘ASP request queue’.

+The above concept is very important.
+It helps you to understand how to monitor ASP Applications, and how to determine optimal number of worker threads.
+For example, if a performance counter – ‘Active Server Pages\Requests Queued’ counter indicates a non-zero value, it means there’re queued requests, that means every worker threads are busy.
+It also means there’s a delay, and you may need to increase #threads, unless %CPU utilization is bad.

+In summary, ASPProcessorThreadMax means ‘number of worker threads for ASP, per CPU, per worker process(w3wp)’.

+In managed codes, such as ASP.NET Applications, it’s usually difficult to guess how many threads are working on the ASP.NET, or .NET applications.
+This article handles ‘ASP.NET’ threads, not ‘.NET Application’ threads, because it’s another story.

+Before moving forward, it’s required to understand what threads mean, and what a process mean.
+There can be various definitions, depending on what you have seen.
+In this article, a process is more about IIS Worker Process, W3WP.exe, that includes & manages thread-pools.

 													W3WP
 An Internet Information Services (IIS) worker process is a windows process (w3wp.exe ,Win32 applications.)